Brent1LT/P.A.R.C./README.md

 ## AWS S3 Integration
-Adding Amazon Web Services was a huge part of application and allowed our users to add a photo onto their listing.
+Adding Amazon Web Services was a huge part of our application and allowed our users to add a photo onto their listing.
 This was difficult to implement due to the fact that there are hardly any guides available online and I had to collaborate with several other developers in order to get it fully functional.
-Once it was functional, it proved to be an integral feature of our app.
-It also helps with scalability since we don't need to host all the images in the database which would increase server-load.
+Once functional, it proved to be an integral feature of our app.
+It also helps with scalability since we don't need to host all of the images in the database which would increase server-load.

 ![AWS image](https://github.com/Brent1LT/P.A.R.C./blob/master/documents/assets/design_docs/readme-s3.png)